-Each of the Seymour Lake Royalty and the Root Lake Royalty is assessed at 1.0% of gross revenues and is payable in respect of the lithium bearing ore, including associated minerals such as beryllium, caesium, niobium, rubidium, tantalum and tin, extracted from the applicable project.
-We are in the process of registering our interest in the royalties against the underlying mining claims covering the Seymour Lake and Root Lake properties.
+Each of the GOR royalties on the Seymour Lake project and the Root Lake project is assessed at 1.0% of gross revenues and is payable in respect of the lithium bearing ore, including associated minerals such as beryllium, cesium, niobium, rubidium, tantalum and tin, extracted from the applicable project.
+As the project advances, we intend to register our interest in the royalties against the underlying mining claims covering the Seymour Lake and Root Lake properties.

-In December 2023, Green Technology Metals released an integrated preliminary economic assessment (PEA) for its Seymour and Root projects.
+In December 2023, Green Technology Metals released an integrated preliminary economic assessment (PEA) for its Seymour Lake and Root Lake projects.
 The PEA projected an average annual production rate of 207,000 tonnes of 5.5% spodumene concentrate over a 15-year life of mine for both projects, using open pit mining methods.
 The PEA contemplates mine and concentrator development at each of the Seymour Lake and Root Lake projects, with the Seymour Lake project commencing production in 2026 and the Root Lake project in 2031.
-The PEA projects initial startup capital expenditure of C\$216 million for phase 1 (the Seymour Lake project) and initial capital expenditure of C\$467 million for phase 2 (the Root Lake project), with C1 costs (cash operating costs before royalties) of C\$985 per tonne.
-The PEA estimates an aggregate post-tax NPV(8%) of C\$1.2 billion for the Seymour Lake and Root Lake projects together and the two projects are expected to generate estimated total net revenue of C\$8.0 billion over their 15-year life of mine.
+The PEA projects initial startup capital expenditure of C\$216 million for phase 1 (the Seymour Lake project) and capital expenditure of C\$467 million for phase 2 (the Root Lake project), with C1 costs (cash operating costs before royalties) of C\$985 per tonne SC5.5.
+The PEA estimates an aggregate post-tax NPV(8%) of C\$1.2 billion for the Seymour Lake and Root Lake projects together and the two projects are expected to generate estimated total undiscounted net revenue of C\$8.0 billion over their 15-year life of mine.